 On first try, I miss the turnoff for the Brazeau Loop trailhead because the sign for it is crossed through and therefore hard to read.
-I have to drive down the complete Big Bend, a long and narrow switchback in the road, before I find a spot where I can turn around.
+I have to drive down all of Big Bend, a long and narrow switchback in the road, before I find a spot where I can turn around.
 Maybe the sign is supposed to deter a left turn into the parking lot.
 There are already lots of vehicles, but it is not full yet.

 Together with a few day hikers I look around for the beginning of the trail.
 Our hiking books lead us to a creek where the bridge is out.
-After returning to the parking lot and studying the map near the gate we find out that we have to walk 1.8 kilometers on the gravel road leading from the parking lot to an old corral.
-Here the road forks and passes a Ranger cabin on the right where the signage for the Brazeau Loop begins.
+After returning to the parking lot and studying the map near the gate, we find out that we have to walk 1.8 kilometers on the gravel road leading from the parking lot to an old corral.
+Here the road forks and passes a ranger cabin on the right where the signage for the Brazeau Loop begins.
 Our hiking books are obviously outdated and don’t describe this recent change.
-I reach the confluence of Hilda and Nigel Creek and cross both of them.
+I reach the confluence of Hilda and Nigel Creek and cross both creeks.
 The day hikers have disappeared ahead of me; with their light daypacks they are much faster than me.
-I pass the historic Camp Parker.
+I pass historic Camp Parker.
 Tree carvings (ca. 1940) bear witness of early hikers and travellers who used this site as a rest station on the then two-day trek over the Icefield Parkway.
 First Nations have camped here long before the first Europeans arrived.

 I hike through the Nigel Creek valley.
 Repeatedly I have to cross side creeks, mostly on simple bridges made of hewn logs, or by rock hopping.
 The valley is supposed to be good grizzly habitat.
 Luckily I do not see one today.

 Nigel Creek runs through open forest and pretty meadows.
-After an ascent I reach the treeline and have a view of the Nigel Peaks.
+After an ascent I reach the treeline and have a view of the Nigel peaks.

 So far the route remains fairly gentle and the ascents are short.
 Only the last kilometer is on an eroded and steep path that climbs 120 meters up to Nigel Pass.
 Nigel Pass is very rocky and almost bare of vegetation.
 From here you look down on the Brazeau River that originates near Cataract Pass to the southeast and flows north into Brazeau Lake and onward.
-On this side of the pass the rocks have a brownish orange color.
-The other side of the Brazeau River is dominated by the smooth, light gray limestone wall which is part of the Cirrus Mountain massif.
+On this side of the pass, the rocks have a brownish orange color.
+The other side of the Brazeau River is dominated by a smooth, light gray limestone wall which is part of the Cirrus Mountain Massif.

-On the other shore the path climbs up to a viewpoint overlooking the northern valley of the Brazeau River.
+On the other shore the path climbs up to a viewpoint overlooking the valley of the northern Brazeau River.

 Nigel Pass is one of my favourite passes.
 Its barrenness, the unique rock formations and the big river below create a particular atmosphere.
 I sit down between boulders at the bottom of the Cirrus Mountain limestone wall and have a rest.